Running Network Simulations with BMTK#

 Initializes the network using the SONATA configuration file’s “networks” section.

-Initialize the simulation.
+Initializes the simulation.

 Runs the simulation.